bravenewdude/bravenewdude.github.com/_posts/2013-01-08-volatility-profiles.md

 Refer to earlier posts for an [analysis of this estimator, along with a comparison to other estimators](/stochastic processes/2012/12/30/estimating-stock-volatility/).
 Yet another post describes how to [estimate volatility](/inference/2012/12/29/an-unbiased-estimator-for-normal-standard-deviation/) rather than squared volatility.

 Unfortunately, after glancing at some plots, the assumption of nearly constant volatility over five-minute intervals seems entirely untenable.
 Often, a volatility seems to change by a large proportion over the course of five minutes.
-Typical plots showing this can be found in the TAQ data analysis article (LINK TO IT).
+Typical plots showing this can be found in the [another article](/tutorial/2013/01/14/single-stock-circuit-breakers/).

 ## Linearly Changing Volatility over Small Intervals